 Search for job vacancies

-As an employer of over 1,200 people across the Midlands and East of England, we have an eye for talent and seek out candidates who will thrive in our positive, community-focused culture.
+As an employer of more than 1,000 people across the Midlands and East of England, we have an eye for talent and seek out candidates who will thrive in our positive, community-focused culture.

 View the latest job vacancies at Longhurst Group, apply online and find out more about the application and interview process.